Struggling With Depression? Therapy Can Help

 Learning how to practice mindfulness can help people that experience feelings of depression and anxiety.
 Mindfulness is a practice where you learn to remove your emotional response to a situation.
 So, you learn to just be present at the moment.
 You allow things to happen without passing judgment on them.
 So, instead of fighting feelings like sadness, you allow yourself to feel them without feeling bad for feeling that way.
 This helps you learn to process things differently, which can remove some of the negative impacts of difficult emotions from you.

 If you struggle with depression more during the fall and winter months, you could be diagnosed with Seasonal Affective Disorder (SAD).
 This is more common if you live in a location that experiences a high number of cloudy days throughout the season.
 Light therapy is when you spend time sitting in front of a light therapy box.
 It's believed that exposure to light can help boost your mood.
 It's also believed that this can help with other forms of depression as well.
-However, some mental health conditions could be negatively impacted by the use of light therapy.
+Some mental health conditions could be negatively impacted by using light therapy.
 It's important that you talk to a mental health professional before trying something like this on your own.

 This is a form of therapy that many mental health professionals don't believe is enough to treat depression on its own.
 However, it is an effective way to help people gain greater self-awareness and find some relief from their depression symptoms.
 It's a form of talk therapy.